 Within a few years, she transitioned from a civil activist to a sought-after certified bias trainer.
 Tekoa has received the opportunity to speak on this subject matter to over 10,000 criminal justice professionals throughout the Nation.
 She has been awarded multiple grants totaling $700,000 from the Florida Department of Juvenile Justice to provide training for law enforcement, judges, and youth program providers.

-To date, Tekoa has trained and worked with the corporations and government agencies including: the Department of Juvenile Justice, Governor’s State Advisory Committee, National Criminal Justice Training Center, Department of Children and Families, Florida’s Attorney General Office, Florida Council on Crime and Delinquency and the Orange County Sheriff’s Department.
-87% of those surveyed stated that her training increased their knowledge as it relates to racial bias when serving black communities.
+To date, Tekoa has trained and worked with the Department of Juvenile Justice, Governor’s State Advisory Committee, National Criminal Justice Training Center, Department of Children and Families, Florida’s Attorney General Office, Florida Council on Crime and Delinquency and the Orange County Sheriff’s Department.
+92% of those surveyed stated that her training increased their knowledge as it relates to racial bias when serving black communities.

-She has recently trained over 3,000 trial lawyers for the Florida Bar Executive Council on understanding explicit and implicit bias.
-This training resulted in a new annual CEU’s curriculum being added to trial lawyers’ catalog of classes to promote diversity and inclusion.
+In addition, she has recently trained over 3,000 trial lawyers for the Florida Bar Executive Council on understanding explicit and implicit bias.
+This training resulted in a new CEU’s curriculum being added to trial lawyers’ catalog of classes to promote diversity and inclusion.